vippsas/vipps-developers/faqs/problems-for-end-users-faq.md

 ## Why don't I receive the payment notification?

-Push notifications must be active for Vipps to send payment notifications.
+Push notifications must be active.

-Push notifications are "best effort", and Vipps cannot guarantee that all push notifications arrive.
-It depends on services, networks, etc. that Vipps cannot control.
+Push notifications are "best effort", and we can't guarantee that all push notifications arrive.
+It depends on services, networks, and other things outside our control.

-If Vipps is already open and active when the push notification is received, the user must press the "Send" button and move to the payments screen to see the payment notification.
-Vipps is not able to poll or discover the payment notification automatically.
+If the Vipps or MobilePay app is already open and active when the push notification is received, the user must press the *Send* button and move to the payments screen to see the payment notification.
+The app isn't able to poll or discover the payment notification automatically.

 ## Why am I not sent back to where I came from when I have paid?